- Ayurveda Retreats

 We will stay in a wonderful spa resort in the middle of The Cultural Triangle of Sri Lanka and from there we will make relaxing excursions in the surrounding area.
 The programme includes a tour of the famous Sigiriya Rock on foot and the historic town of Polonnaruwa by bike.
 In addition, we will take a cooking class with a family in the middle of the village and observe wild elephants in their natural habitat during a safari through the national park.
-We continue to the famous tooth temple in Kandy and from here we will take on of the most scenic train routes through the wonderful tea plantations till Nuwara Eliya.
-Here we take an early morning hike to the “World’s End” in the Hortan Plains National Park.
+Continue to the famous tooth temple in Kandy and by train through the wonderful tea plantations around Nuwara Eliya.
+Here we go on an early morning hike to the “World End” in Hortan Plains National Park.

-Every day Sarah will offer at least one yoga class. all physical activities are of course optional.
+Every day Sarah will offer at least one hour of yoga.

-Afterward, we stay for a week at an Ayurveda Beach Resort with yoga classes, healthy and tasty Sri Lankan meals and Ayurveda treatments.
+Afterwards we stay a week at Ayurveda Beach Resort with yoga lessons, healthy and tasty meals and naturally included Ayurveda treatments.

 Program